7 SEO mistakes bloggers must not make

 The deeper in your site structure your page is, the harder it becomes for bots to crawl it.
 So, try not to hide your most important pages deep in your site structure.
 The best practice is for every single page of your website to be no farther than 3 clicks away from your homepage.

 I know, many of the above-listed things may seem too complicated and time-consuming to you.
 That’s why it’s better to invest in a good site audit tool like WebSite Auditor.
 It will automate all the work for you showing all website issues in one comfortable dashboard.
+However, if you do have more time then check out our guide on how to run a technical SEO audit.

 Mistake #4: Not promoting content/not building links

 In harsh SEO reality, having a cool blog with top-notch content doesn`t necessarily guarantee that everyone will see it.
 Don’t get me wrong, content is still king and still a must.
 But there’s this dramatic mistake a lot of bloggers and content creators tend to make – spending more time on writing a piece of content rather than on promoting it and building links.
-And links are still one of the strongest ranking signals, and I would definitely advise you to invest more time and effort in quality link building with a top-notch backlink checker tool.
+And links are still one of the strongest ranking signals, and I would definitely advise you to invest more time and effort in quality outreach with a top-notch backlink checker tool.
 Remember that it’s not a one-time activity, it needs to be done every time your post goes live.

 How to link build and promote content